We are receiving a large number of enquires relating to the coronavirus outbreak. Below is some of the advice we are

 Employees who are self-isolating on medical advice should be treated as being on sick leave and are eligible for statutory sick pay.
 Medical evidence will be by way of sight of their formal shielding letter issued by the NHS.

 For more information, please see Government guidance for households with possible Coronavirus infection.
 The employee will probably be entitled to any company sick pay in the usual way.
 Their formal shielding letter should be considered sufficient evidence of their need to shield.

-However if your contract doesn’t oblige you to pay sick pay and you decide not to, consideration needs to be given about whether the member of staff or dependent has any underlying medical condition e.g. an affected immune system.
+However, if the contract doesn’t oblige you to pay sick pay and you decide not to, consideration needs to be given to whether the member of staff or dependant has any underlying medical condition for example, an affected immune system.
 This could be legally classed as a disability and you will be required to make reasonable adjustments to enable them to work safely.